robertmc0/modules-test/modules/naming/conventions/README.md

 ### Limitations

-There is a known limitation with the current implementation of the naming convention module.
+There is a known limitations with the current implementation of the naming convention module.

-You cannot use the naming module where the name of the resource is required at the start of the deployment.
+1. You cannot use the naming module where the name of the resource is required at the start of the deployment.

 This typically occurs when directly creating an Azure resource in Bicep or when defining the scope on a module.
 This module can only be used when creating Azure resources using modules or when a module scope does not require the name of the resource to be calculated at the start of the deployment.